tbrunsch/Zenodot/README.md

 ### Additional Code Completions

 Zenodot does not provide any code completions for, e.g., String literals by default.
 However, it is possible to specify which code completions to provide for certain parameters of certain methods or constructors.
+For this, you have to write an extension class with a method `configure(ParserSettingsBuilder)`: In this method, you have to do the following things:

+1. Create a `ParserExtension` instance via `ParserExtensionBuilder.create().addStringLiteralCompletionProvider(Executable, int, CompletionProvider).build()`.
+The `Executable` and the `int` describe the parameter of an executable for which you want to provide code completions.
+2. Call `ParserSettingsBuilder.setParserExtension()` with the name of your extension and the `ParserExtension` instance.

-The parser extension `Directory Completions` (one of the Zenodot modules) uses this feature to help you navigating a file system when typing String literals in, e.g., the constructor `new File(String)`.
+The parser extension `Directory Completions` (one of the Zenodot modules) uses this feature to help to navigate a file system when typing String literals in, e.g., the constructor `new File(String)`.

 ## Operators